mmgreiner/mmgreiner.github.io/content/post/mindfulness.md

 ## Introduction

-The podcast [The Rest is Politics - Leading][TRIP-Leading] always brings longer interviews with persons from politics, social sciences, even sports.
+The podcast [The Rest is Politics - Leading][TRIP-Leading] always broadcasts longer interviews with persons from politics, social sciences, even sports.
 The episode just before christmas was called: [Faith, Depression, and Finding Calm in the Chaos (Professor Mark Williams)][Episode 167].

 > From Parliament to Prison, how can people find calm in chaotic environments?
 How does one cope with grief during the festive period?
 What are some successful ways to combat depression?
 >